jensbambauer/seriale/site/content/seriale-pro.md

     data:
       embed: '<iframe src="https://player.vimeo.com/video/556903080" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
       headline: "Pitch Your Project"
-      text: '24 international creators, get the chance to present their series project in a 3 minute long pitch video.
+      text: "24 international creators, get the chance to present their series project in a 3 minute long pitch video.
 Among them, some creators will pitch their project for the first time.
 In a livestream, which will be moderated by Thomas Veyrier (Toulouses/France), Caris Vujcec (New York City/United States) and John Tague (Los Angeles/United States), the videos will be shown to a selected jury and audience.
 The jury will give a short feedback afterwards.
 The best pitch will be announced during the award ceremony on Sunday June 6th.
-The pitch contest takes place on the 5th of June from 4pm to 8pm and includes four rounds.'
+The pitch contest takes place on the 5th of June from 4pm to 8pm and includes four rounds."
   - partial: teaser-grid
     headline: jury pitch contest
     data: